 Policy responses to COVID-19 are complex, context-specific, and rapidly evolving – with different countries pursuing varying approaches to managing the pandemic.
 Documenting these policies can help us understand and assess government responses to COVID-19 over time.

 Our policy tracker provides a description and timeline of national policy and health system responses to COVID-19 in England.
 The full tracker includes data on what changes have been introduced, when, why, and by whom – as well as how these changes have been communicated by policymakers.
 We track policy changes in five areas – from health and care system changes to wider social and economic policy.

 You can also download the full COVID-19 policy tracker in Excel spreadsheet format.
-(Due to file size, we've now split this into a spreadsheet for each of the five areas.)
-These full trackers describe a much wider range of policy changes than the summary version, and include more data on what these changes are and how they have evolved.
+(Due to file size, we've split this into a spreadsheet for each of the five areas.)
+These full trackers describe a wider range of policy changes than the summary version, and include more data on what these changes are and how they have evolved.